Fjordservice

-Fjordservice AS is a defunct passenger ferry company that operated routes from Stavanger to Ryfylke in Rogaland, Norway.
-It operated from 1990 to 2008.
-The routes operated were Stavanger–Mekjarvik– Kvitsøy, Stavanger–Usken–Hommersåk and Stavanger–Byøyene.
+Fjordservice AS is a defunct passenger ferry company that operated routes from Stavanger to Ryfylke in Rogaland county, Norway.
+It operated from 1990 until 2008.
+The routes operated were Stavanger–Mekjarvik–Kvitsøy, Stavanger–Usken–Hommersåk, and Stavanger–Byøyene.

 The company was founded in 1990 and started with ferry routes; it was later bought by Rogaland Trafikkselskap (later Stavangerske) and L. Rødne og Sønner.
 Rogaland Trafikkselskap then bought out Rødne, and in 2008, Stavangerske, Fjordservice and Tide merged.